cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 # Configure BOSH Director

 [NOTE]
-The current +chef-solo+ based installer is being re-written as a mini-bosh instance.
+The current `chef-solo` based installer is being re-written as a mini-bosh instance.

 To install BOSH into an infrastructure we currently assume that the